JiMi-Beta/AML/README.md

 SMAC has special install instructions: https://automl.github.io/SMAC3/master/installation.html

+Random search and TPE can be installed through pip install hyperopt.

 After having followed the above steps, one can run one of the scripts using 'python3 scriptname.py > resultsfilename'